stas-cloud/resource_monitoring_dockerized/README.md

-Python project to monitor CPU and Memory utilization of a computer;
+Dockerized python app to monitor CPU and Memory utilization of a computer;
 with web UI, using python and Flask.

 # How to install

-pip install -r requirements.txt
+sudo docker build  -t my-flask-app .

 # How to run

-python app.py
+sudo docker run -p 5000:5000 <IMAGE ID>

 # Example